|Common Name(s): Plum|

 Grain/Texture: Has a fine texture with close grain and a slight natural luster.

-Endgrain: Semi-ring-porous to diffuse-porous; small pores, sometimes arranged diagonally; solitary and radial multiples of 2-3; mineral/gum deposits occasionally present; growth rings usually distinct due to a concentration of earlywood pores; parenchyma marginal; medium to wide rays, spacing normal.
+Endgrain: Semi-ring-porous to diffuse-porous; small pores, sometimes arranged diagonally, numerous to very numerous; solitary and radial multiples of 2-3; mineral/gum deposits occasionally present, though not easily seen with lens; growth rings usually distinct due to a concentration of earlywood pores; parenchyma marginal; medium to wide rays, spacing normal.

 Rot Resistance: No data available.